mevatron/salad-client/docs/ContainerGroupState.md

 SetFinishTime sets FinishTime field to given value.

-### GetInstanceStatusCount
+### GetInstanceStatusCounts

-`func (o *ContainerGroupState) GetInstanceStatusCount() ContainerGroupInstanceStatusCount`
+`func (o *ContainerGroupState) GetInstanceStatusCounts() ContainerGroupInstanceStatusCount`

-GetInstanceStatusCount returns the InstanceStatusCount field if non-nil, zero value otherwise.
+GetInstanceStatusCounts returns the InstanceStatusCounts field if non-nil, zero value otherwise.

-### GetInstanceStatusCountOk
+### GetInstanceStatusCountsOk

-`func (o *ContainerGroupState) GetInstanceStatusCountOk() (*ContainerGroupInstanceStatusCount, bool)`
+`func (o *ContainerGroupState) GetInstanceStatusCountsOk() (*ContainerGroupInstanceStatusCount, bool)`

-GetInstanceStatusCountOk returns a tuple with the InstanceStatusCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetInstanceStatusCountsOk returns a tuple with the InstanceStatusCounts field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetInstanceStatusCount
+### SetInstanceStatusCounts

-`func (o *ContainerGroupState) SetInstanceStatusCount(v ContainerGroupInstanceStatusCount)`
+`func (o *ContainerGroupState) SetInstanceStatusCounts(v ContainerGroupInstanceStatusCount)`

-SetInstanceStatusCount sets InstanceStatusCount field to given value.
+SetInstanceStatusCounts sets InstanceStatusCounts field to given value.